 75 cm x 52.07 cm

 Best carry-on lightweight luggage

-Chester Carry-On Luggage Lightweight Suitcase Spinner 22” review
+Samsonite Freeform Carry-On Luggage Lightweight Suitcase Spinner 21” review

-However, I love their sleek design, variety of colours (especially the baby blue!), and thoughtful compartments including removable nylon laundry bag.
-The carry-on also has TSA-approved lock, and spinner wheels.
-With 22” height, this is one of the largest carry-on luggage on the market
+I love their sleek design, variety of colours (especially the mint green!), and thoughtful compartments including a laundry bag.
+The carry-on also has TSA-approved lock and spinner wheels.
+With 21” height, and over 15″ width, this carry-on luggage fits a lot of clothes.

-Chester also offers 30-day return policy, and 10-year limited warranty.
-My only complaint is that at 7 pounds (3,2 kg) it’s slightly heavier than other carry-on bags we’ve reviewed here.
+Samsonite also offers a 10-year limited warranty.
+Important to say, that at 6.5 pounds (2,9 kg) it’s one of the lightest carry-on bags we’ve reviewed here.

 Delsey Cruise Lite 19″ Carry-on review

 Elegantly designed, it comes in platinum (our favourite!), red, and black colour.
-This is a hard-shell suitcase, but it has a unique opening feature: 90/10 split just like soft shell suitcase.
+This is a hard-shell suitcase, but it has a unique opening feature: 90/10 split just like a softshell suitcase.
 This way you can pack better, and it also allows you to open your suitcase easy on a luggage rack.

 Olympia Apache 21″ Carry-on Spinner review